hc-tcg/hc-tcg/README.md

 ### Formatting & coding style

-We run lint/prettier/tsc as part of the PR process.
+We run lint/prettier/tsc as port of the PR process.
 However if you want to avoid back and forth we recommend adding a pre-commit hook that will test this for you locally every time you create a new commit:

 ```console
 npm run husky